boppreh/typist/README.md

 typist
 ======

-_This is just a mock README.
-The project isn't ready yet, this description is just to have a clear picture of the goals._
+**typist** is a background application that records all keyboard events with millisecond timestamps.
+Events are saved in text files for each date with an easy to parse format.

-**typist** is a background application that records your keypresses to gather statistics like WPM and common mistakes.
-To avoid recording sensitive information, such as passwords, *typist* can keep a list of hashes of banned words.
+The future goal of this application is to gather typing statistics (Words Per Minute, total finger movement, number of mistakes) and insert artifical key events to fix typos.
+Another important future feature is to avoid recording senstivei informatino, such as passwords, by keeping a list of hashed banned words.

-All interaction is done through the right-click menu on the tray icon.